 Anatomy of a Gallstone

-Could you have a gallstone , but not know it?
-Usually lying dormant for years, they can be extremely painful, even dangerous, if they become symptomatic.
+and not know it.
+They can lie dormant for years without causing problems.
+However, when they become symptomatic, they can cause severe pain.
 John H., an overweight, 55-year-old accountant, woke up one morning not long ago with terrible pains in his upper abdomen and right shoulder.
-Positive he was having a heart attack , he rushed off to the emergency room.
-But alas, John's problem was far less dramatic and, fortunately, less critical.
-He had gallstones.
+Positive he was having a

 Gallstones form when substances in the bile crystallize, or harden.
-There are two types of gallstones:
+There are 2 types of gallstones:

 Although there is not an exact cause for gallstones, a number of factors are known to contribute to their formation:

-- Efficiency —Refers to how well your gallbladder is at contracting and flushing bile into the intestine.
+Reduced efficiency—Refers to how well your gallbladder is at contracting and flushing bile into the intestine

 How likely are you to get gallstones?
 Anyone can develop gallstones, but some are more susceptible than others.
 These include: